 Just as important, those contacts could be a major source of new opportunities right now, even though you may not be particularly interested in changing jobs.
 Opportunity has a way of coming around whether we’re ready for it or not.

 This is an involved process that will probably take several money-free weekends to prepare fully.
 It also works quite nicely with Tip #5.
 Cleaning out the storage spaces in the house can produce a wealth of salable items for your garage sale.

 But you’ll also need time to clean the items, make any needed repairs, and price them for sale.

-When it comes to family, emphasis is often on group activities.
-That is of course excellent for family bonding.
+When it comes to family, the emphasis is often on group activities.
+That is, of course, excellent for family bonding.
 But just as important in building one-on-one relationships within the family.

 48. Build a Snow Fort

 In the dead of winter, outdoor activities can be limited.
 But one of the best wintertime activities is building a snow fort.
 The same snow that makes your morning commute a nightmare can be used for recreational activities.

 One of the great things about a snow fort is that you can build it anyway your collective imaginations take you.
 It can be big or small, square or round, have one room or several, and best of all, everyone in the family can participate.